 His glass, photographs, drawings and paintings have been widely exhibited.
 He has won exhibition awards in glass and photography and is a recipient of Ohio Arts Council and New York State grants for individual artists.
 His fine art glass has most recently been exhibited at Glass Art Society, member’s exhibition at the Museum of Glass in Tacoma, Washington (May 2022); Janice Charach Gallery; Kent State University, “Emerging Glass” exhibition; “Pop N’ Lock”, Habatat Gallery, Metro Detroit; “Embodiment”, Pittsburgh Glass Center.
 He has had solo exhibitions at the Soho Photo Gallery in NYC and Los Angeles Center for Digital Art; other exhibition venues have included: The Morgan Gallery of Contemporary Glass, Pittsburgh; Nikon House and ICP in NYC; Museum of Contemporary Photography in Chicago; Lightwork Gallery, Syracuse.

-Professor Krueger’s teaching resume includes: all levels of Photography, Digital Hybrids, Experimental Camera, Senior Studio, Pedagogy, Graduate Critique, and Professional Practices.
-He has also taught camera-building workshops or courses at Alfred University, Penland School of Crafts, Indiana University, Western Michigan University, Kalamazoo Institute of the Arts, Bowling Green State University, Syracuse University, and the University of Michigan and at the Sawtooth Center for the Arts, NC.
+Lou has offered camera-building workshops or classes at Alfred University, Penland School of Crafts, Indiana University, Western Michigan University, Kalamazoo Institute of the Arts, BGSU, Syracuse University, University of Michigan and at the Sawtooth Center for the Arts, NC.